Thoughtscript/academic_papers/Fragments/information.md

 Argument against Semantic Reductionism is that P is *multiply realizable*.
 I agree.

+In other words, that means that P is not just Q and R (that would be the *conjunction*):

+* ~(P <--> Q & R)

-But, that also means that P is not just Q, R (that would be the *conjunction* and not the *disjunction*), hence P has more semantic content than just Q, R alone.
+But, that also means that P has more semantic content than just Q, R alone.
+It's a *disjunction*.
+Thus, there's more to P than just Q, R.